 Although not officially opened for traffic until November 17, 1869, on this day, February 17, in 1867 the first ship made a transit of the Suez Canal.
-The Suez Canal has had a wide and varied history starting in ancient times when it is believed Senausert III Pharaoh of Egypt (1874 BC) dug a canal connecting the Mediterranean Sea with the Red Sea.
+The passage has had a wide and varied history starting in ancient times when it is believed Senausert III Pharaoh of Egypt (1874 BC) dug a canal connecting the Mediterranean Sea with the Red Sea.
 It is also believed that this canal was abandoned and reopened several times afterward.
 Evidence of a canal along the Wadi Tumilat that was built by Persian ruler Darius I (522–486 BC) can still be seen today.

 Where is the Suez Canal?